 Responding to the DEA's rejection, NORML Deputy Director Paul Armentano said: "The DEA is predictably maintaining its decades-old 'flat Earth' position in regards to the otherwise well-acknowledged therapeutic properties of cannabis.
 It is a shame to see an administration that pledged to be guided by 'scientific integrity' engage in such blatant politicization."

-Coalition advocates will be appealing the decision in federal court.
+Coalition advocates appealed the decision in federal court.

 NORML had previously filed a similar rescheduling petition with the DEA in 1972, but was not granted a federal hearing on the issue until 1986.
 In 1988, DEA Administrative Law Judge Francis Young ruled that marijuana did not meet the legal criteria of a Schedule I prohibited drug and should be reclassified.
 Then-DEA Administrator John Lawn rejected Young's determination, a decision the D.C.
 Court of Appeals eventually affirmed in 1994.